-In 2005 Morehead State’s Imaging Sciences department recognized the need for a way technologists, radiation therapists, and sonographers could further their education through a Bachelor’s degree.
-These health care providers needed a way to work full time while completing their degree.
-We recognized the need for an online Bachelor’s degree in the radiologic and imaging sciences.
-The Leadership in Medical Imaging online Bachelor’s degree is designed to prepare working technologists to be competent leaders in Imaging Sciences.
-This is one of the few Online Bachelor degrees in Radiology/Imaging Sciences in the country.
+The Leadership in Medical Imaging online bachelor’s degree is designed to prepare working technologists, radiation therapists and sonographers to be competent leaders in imaging sciences.
+MSU offers one of the few online bachelor's degrees in radiology/imaging sciences in the country.
 Students can work full-time and complete their baccalaureate degree at the same time to prepare them for a leadership role in Imaging Sciences.

 The Leadership in Medical Imaging Program, in conjunction with the Department and University's Mission, is committed to preparing graduates to function as competent leaders in the Imaging Sciences profession and to provide a pathway for continued lifetime learning in Imaging Sciences.